CrayLabs/SmartSim/doc/developers.rst

 For the most part, the conventions are to follow PEP8 that is supplied by pylint.
 However, there are a few things to specifically mention.

-  - Underscores should preceed methods not meant to be utlized by the user in user facing classes
+  - Underscores should preceed methods not meant to be used outside a class
   - All methods should have docstrings (with some exceptions)
   - Variable names should accurately capture what values it is storing without being overly verbose